Funnel Synthesis via LMI Copositivity Conditions for Nonlinear Systems: Invariance of funnel

 \subsection{Incremental dynamical system and its LPV approximation}

-The incremental form of dynamics \cite{xu2020observer} illustrates the behavior of the system \eqref{eq:nonlinear_system} relative to the nominal trajectory.
+The incremental form of dynamics \citep{d2013incremental,xu2020observer,accikmecse2011robust} illustrates the behavior of the system \eqref{eq:nonlinear_system} relative to the nominal trajectory.
 To derive it, we first define difference variables as

-where $\bar{q}\coloneqq C_{o}\bar{x}+D_{o}\bar{u}$.
+where $\bar{q}(t)\coloneqq C_{o}\bar{x}(t)+D_{o}\bar{u}(t)$.
 Having $\eta$ as the state, the incremental dynamics can be derived as the following uncertain LTV system:

-Since the original system $f$ in \eqref{eq:nonlinear_system} is continuously differentiable, $f$ is locally Lipschitz, thereby resulting in $\phi$ being locally Lipschitz.
-Then, for each $t\in[t_{0},t_{f}]$, there exists a local Lipschitz constant $\gamma(t)\in\mathbb{R}_{+}$ such that
+Since the original system $f$ in \eqref{eq:nonlinear_system} is continuously differentiable, $f$ is locally Lipschitz, thereby resulting in $\phi$ being locally Lipschitz with its second argument.
+Then, for each $t\in[t_{0},t_{f}]$, there exists a local Lipschitz constant $\gamma_i(t)\in\mathbb{R}_{+}$ such that

-for any compact set $\mtq$.
+for any compact set $\mtq\subseteq \mathbb{R}^{n_q}$.
 Here the term $\phi(t,q)-\phi(t,\bar{q})$, due to the nonlinearity of \eqref{eq:LFT}, is a state-, input-, and disturbance-dependent uncertainty characterized by the constraint \eqref{eq:locally_lipschitz}.
+This type of LTV system in incremental form with Lipschitz nonlinearity has been studied in the context of funnel computation in several existing works.
+See, for example, \cite{reynolds2021funnel,10167750} for related formulations and applications.

 Now we describe an LPV approximation of the LTV system \eqref{eq:LTV_1}.
-The underlying motivation of this approximation is to derive a finite number of LMIs that imply the invariance of the funnel.
-We approximate the time-varying system matrices $A(t)$, $B(t)$, and $F(t)$ with the parameter-varying matrices $\tilde{A}(\sigma(t))$, $\tilde{B}(\sigma(t))$, and $\tilde{F}(\sigma(t))$, respectively, that are defined as
+The underlying motivation of this approximation is that we can derive a finite number of LMIs that imply the invariance of the funnel for the LPV system, which is not tractable for the LTV system.
+We start by partitioning the time horizon $[t_{0},t_{f}]$ into $N\in\mathbb{R}_+$ uniform subintervals using time nodes defined as: